 What Does Morphine Look Like?

 Morphine comes in many different forms.
 You can get syrup, liquid for syringes, pills and capsules.
 Morphine pills and capsules look different depending on their strength and manufacturer.
+Each formulation is carefully colour-coded and imprinted with unique identifiers to help healthcare providers and patients avoid confusion between different dosage strengths.

-What Are the Immediate Effects of Taking Morphine?
+What Are The Immediate Effects Of Taking Morphine?

 Morphine will provide relief from pain and gives the patient a sense of well-being.
 Opiates in general slow down breathing, heart rate and brain activity and as a result the body’s tolerance to pain is increased.
 Morphine also suppresses the cough reflex which is why it is used to treat severe coughs.
 Morphine does have side-effects, two of the most common are constipation and nausea and with higher doses of morphine, additional drugs to relieve or prevent these symptoms may be needed.